oroinc/documentation/backend/entities/customize-datagrids/backend/events.rst

 BuildAfter Events
 ^^^^^^^^^^^^^^^^^

-By listening to these events you can modify the datasource or even the whole datagrid instance.
+You can modify the datasource or even the whole datagrid instance by listening to these events.
 However, the most common case for this event is to modify the query (add additional joins, selects, the ``where`` conditions, etc.).

-You can use generic ``build.after`` event for listening to all or specific datagrids, which will be called only for a given datagrid - ``build.after.DATAGRID_NAME``.
+You can use a generic ``build.after`` event for listening to all or specific datagrids, which will be called only for a given datagrid - ``build.after.DATAGRID_NAME``.

 The ``BuildAfter`` event class has access to |Datagrid| instance.

-As an example, let us filter the datagrid by a certain value from the request params.
+For example, let us filter the datagrid by a particular value from the request params.
 For this, create an event listener and modify the query builder, as illustrated below:

 .. code-block:: php